Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: ECM performance model

 \subsection{In-core analysis}

 An IACA throughput analysis for the AA pattern kernel shows that the ADD port of the SNB core is the sole bottleneck of core execution for all variants (scalar, SSE, AVX), as well as for even and odd time steps, and that one loop iteration (four updates with AVX, two with SSE, one for scalar) should take about 135 cycles.
 In contrast, a critical path analysis reports somewhat longer execution times due to dependencies in the instruction and data flow.
-The critical path depends on the type of time step and has a maximum length of 163 cycles (even, AVX), 212 cycles (odd, AVX), 160 cycles (even, scalar), and 187 cycles (odd, scalar).
+The critical path depends on the type of time step.
+It has a maximum length of 163 cycles (even, AVX), 212 cycles (odd, AVX), 160 cycles (even, scalar), and 187 cycles (odd, scalar).
 This prediction roughly coincides with direct measurements, which we will use as an input in the following (160, 212, 158, and 160 cycles, respectively).

-These numbers must be multiplied by two (for AVX) or eight (for scalar) for getting execution times for one unit of work, i.e., a cache line (see the table in Fig.~\ref{fig:AA_model}).
+These numbers must be multiplied by two (for AVX) or eight (for scalar) for getting execution times for one unit of work, i.\,e., a cache line.
+The table in Fig.~\ref{fig:AA_model} shows the in-core cycle counts for AVX and scalar code in the even and odd time steps, respectively.

-The analysis for the packed reactor case is surprisingly very similar: the even time step does not change at all, since no index access is required.
+The analysis for the packed reactor case is surprisingly very similar: The even time step does not change at all, since no index access is required.
 In the odd time step, even when assuming no potential for vectorization (as would be the case for an extremely porous geometry) there is ample room for hiding the additional loads for the index array due to the bottleneck on the ADD port.
 This step is necessarily scalar, however, so the execution time is about 4 times longer per unit of work.
 The actual impact of this slowdown depends on the fraction of vectorizable updates.
-In our applications, this fraction is roughly 97\,\% for the empty channel and 92\,\% for the packed reactor case.
+In our applications, this fraction is roughly 97\% for the empty channel and 92\% for the packed reactor case.
 This leads to a very small performance penalty for the latter, which was already observed in Fig. \ref{fig:socket_channelvspacking}.
 Hence, we will only consider the empty channel case for the rest of the chip-level analysis.